The Pyx: Contemporary

 Beatrice McKenna of Films in Review wrote: "Director Harvey Hart has worked well with editor Ron Wisman in using flashbacks and cutting, giving pace and excitement and a good deal of suspense to a plot which opens with the death of Karen Black...
 Miss Black gives a fine performance, ably assisted by Christopher Plummer, a policeman investigating her death."
+Edward L. Blank of The Pittsburgh Press praised Black's performance as her "best yet", also lauding the film's old-fashioned narrative style, but conceding: "Today's audiences, I fear, won't try something (for them) different.
+Yesterday's audiences won't leave their living rooms.
+And the people who made The Pyx will wonder if they should have jazzed it up with contemporary compromises."